- Ignore your instincts.

 - Confront the individual.

 If you become aware of suspicious activity, DO:

 - Call 911 if there is a life threatening situation.

-- When reporting suspicious activity, it is helpful to give the most accurate description possible, including:
+- When reporting suspicious activity, it helps to give the most accurate description possible.

-- Notify the University of Tennessee Police Department at 974-3114 as soon as possible and describe observed events:
+- Notify the UT Police Department at 974-3114 as soon as possible and describe the events you observed: